lsst-dm/dmtn-048/index.rst

 ------------------------------------------------------------

 We divided 1 million rows across 100 small tables (10K rows per table).
-It took 1.10 sec to run the “SELECT SUM” query sequentially for all 100 tables, so the overhead of dealing with 100 smaller tables instead of one bigger is negligible.
+It took 1.10 sec to run the ``SELECT SUM`` query sequentially for all 100 tables, so the overhead of dealing with 100 smaller tables instead of one bigger is negligible.